Co-editors: Grace C. and Michael T. (updated in 1/4/2021)

 - Yosuke Sushi (0), Anaheim Hills, fancy digs in the Anaheim Hills.

-I have not been yet because I am currently in Colorado building a ramen ya business, but I’m sure this is a few folks from Kitayama (Sho’san).
+I have not been yet because I am currently in Colorado building a business, but this is a few folks from Kitayama (Sho’san).
 He’s connected to the same network, so I know it’s got to be good.

 The Jessica Albacore roll at every Americanized sushi spot could could care less about their sushi rice which is why Mitsuwa makes this list.